radiofrance/dib/docs/quickstart.md

 LABEL name="base"
 ```

-The "name" label is mandatory, it is used by DIB to name the current image, by appending the value of the label to the
+The "name" label is mandatory, it is used by dib to name the current image, by appending the value of the label to the
 registry URL.
 In this case, the image name is `registry.example.com/base`.

 Then, create the dockerfile for the `child` image, which extends the `base` image: